github/training-kit/advanced/index.md

 {% endcapture %}{% include slide-section %}

 {% capture lab %}
-1. Use built-in, time-saving command shortcuts for commiting and branch switching
+1. Use built-in, time-saving command shortcuts for committing and branch switching
 2. Learn when to use `stash` and when longer-lived branching provides better options
 3. Commit partial file content *hunks* with patch option switches of `add` and `reset`
 4. Avoiding repetitive conflict resolution with `rerere`